How to Fix “401 Unauthorized Access” Error? [7 Methods]

 Comparison: 401 vs 403 Error

-The 401 Error differentiates itself by focusing specifically on the lack of valid authentication credentials.
-It indicates that the client needs to provide proper authentication to gain access to the resource, while the 400 and 403 errors highlight other issues, such as invalid requests or insufficient permissions.
+The 401 Error differs from the 403 Error by focusing specifically on the lack of proper authentication credentials.
+Error 401 indicates that the client has provided an invalid, expired, or incorrect authentication to gain access to the resource.

 Here is a comparison table between a 401 error and a 403 error: